FileManager Data Binding Overview

 FileManager Item Features

-The FileManager has features that map to properties in the model.
-The following model uses property names that will work automatically, with no additional FileManager configuration:
+The FileManager extracts information about the displayed files and folders from properties in the model.
+The following flat data model uses property names that will work automatically, with no additional FileManager configuration:

 @using System.IO